Complex and Adaptive Dynamical Systems: A Primer: Synchronization and Object Recognition in Neural Networks

-\begin{itemize} \item The network is able to discriminate between different input objects. \item Objects are characterized by the coherent activity of the corresponding neurons while neurons not belonging to the active object are in the excitable state. \item Individual input objects pop-up randomly one after the other. \end{itemize}
+\begin{itemize} \item[--] The network is able to discriminate between different input objects. \item[--] Objects are characterized by the coherent activity of the corresponding neurons, while neurons not belonging to the active object are in the excitable state. \item[--] Individual input objects pop up randomly one after the other. \end{itemize}

-\underline{\bf Working principles of the LEGION network}\\ The working principles of the LEGION network are the following:
+\runinhead{Working Principles of the LEGION Network} The working principles of the LEGION network are the following:

-\begin{itemize} \item When the stimulus begins there will be a single oscillator $k$ which will jump first into the active phase, activating the global inhibitor (\ref{synchro_LEGION_z}) via $\sigma_z\to1$.
-The noise term $\sim\rho$ in Eq.\ (\ref{synchro_eq_LEGION}) determines the first active unit randomly from the set of all units receiving an input signal $\sim I_i$, whenever all input signals have the same strength. \item The global inhibitor then suppresses the activity of all other oscillators, apart from the stimulated neighbors of $k$, which jump also into the active phase, having set the parameters such that
+\begin{itemize} \item[--] When the stimulus begins there will be a single oscillator $k$, which will jump first into the active phase, activating the global inhibitor{, Eq.~}(\ref{synchro_LEGION_z}), via $\sigma_z\to1$.
+The noise term $\sim\rho$ in Eq.~(\ref{synchro_eq_LEGION}) determines the first active unit randomly from~the set of all units receiving an input signal $\sim I_i$, whenever all input signals have the~same strength. \item[--] The global inhibitor then suppresses the activity of all other oscillators, apart from the stimulated neighbors of $k$, which {also jump} into the active phase, having set the parameters such that

 is valid.
 The additional condition